danhleth/danhleth.github.io/_pages/about.md

   - The university is among the *top 2* undergraduate institutes in Vietnam in Computer Science.

 ## Research interests
-Currently, I'm AI Engineer at Phenikaa MaaS, Phenikaa MaaS is a company that provides smart transportation solutions.
-The company's flagship product is BusMap, an online bus map for Vietnam.
-BusMap allows users to plan bus routes, track bus locations, and get real-time bus arrival information.
-The company also provides other smart transportation solutions, founded by CEO Le Yen Thanh.
-I'm interested in Deep Learning on edge device, how I run AI which low computing

-I am interested in solving problems in Machine Learning/Deep Learning.
-I could work well with MLOps.
+I am currently working as an AI Engineer at Phenikaa MaaS, a company specializing in smart transportation solutions, with their flagship product being BusMap - an online bus map for Vietnam.
+My focus lies in exploring the potential of Deep Learning on edge devices, with a specific interest in optimizing AI performance on low computing devices.
+As a result, I am keen on tackling complex Machine Learning and Deep Learning challenges.
+Furthermore, I have experience working with MLOps and am confident in my ability to efficiently manage Machine Learning operations.
 ## Previous research experience